How To Pressure Can Green Beans: A Practical Step By Step Guide

 Adjust the processing time and pressure based on your altitude as necessary.

-The use of salt is optional and for flavoring purposes only.
-It does not affect the safety of the canned product.
+The salt is optional and only for flavoring.
+It doesn’t affect the safety here.

 Calories: 141kcal | Carbohydrates: 32g | Protein: 8g | Fat: 1g | Saturated Fat: 0.2g | Polyunsaturated Fat: 1g | Monounsaturated Fat: 0.05g | Sodium: 1190mg | Potassium: 957mg | Fiber: 12g | Sugar: 15g | Vitamin A: 3130IU | Vitamin C: 55mg | Calcium: 169mg | Iron: 5mg